juice-shop/pwning-juice-shop/part2/xss.md

 > the crafted URI or HTTP parameters, improperly processed by the
 > application, and returned to the victim.[^2]

-* Look for an input field where its content appears in the response when its form is submitted.
+* Look for a URL parameter where its value appears on the page it is leading to
 * Try probing for XSS vulnerabilities by submitting text wrapped in an HTML tag which is easy to spot on screen, e.g. `<h1>` or `<strike>`.